-The welfare costs of this cost-effective policy are calculated to 29 Billion Euro per year, see Table 5.
-Note that we disregard environmental benefits from lower CO2 emissions in these calculations.
-Consumer surplus and non-energy producer surplus are substantially reduced (in aggregate), even if the increased government surplus were distributed back to these groups.
+As seen from Table 5, the surplus of end-users of energy is substantially reduced (in aggregate), even if we take into account that the increased government surplus is distributed back to these groups.
 On the other hand, in this policy alternative power producers are better off than without climate policy.
-The reason is of course the large increase in electricity prices, but also the allocation of free quotas to gas, coal and oil power producers who benefit most from this policy: Gas producers more than triple their profits, while coal producers' profits increase by more than 150 percent.
-With full auctioning of quotas, both gas and coal producers would stand to lose, but power producers as a group would still gain as producers using CO2-free energy would increase their profits by 60 percent.
-Consumers and non-energy producers would still lose out even if they get the revenues from auctioning of quotas.
+The reason is of course the large increase in electricity prices, but also the allocation of free quotas to gas, coal and oil power producers who benefit most from this policy: gas producers more than triple their profits, while coal producers' profits increase by more than 150%.
+With full auctioning of quotas, both gas and coal producers would stand to lose, but power producers as a group would still gain as producers using CO2-free energy would increase their profits by 60%.